-RSBC's ALCO includes lending and treasury heads.
+RBC's ALCO includes lending and treasury group heads.
 ALCO conducts weekly meetings.
-Among other discussions, ALCO surveys the interest rate environment, adjusts the interest rates for RSBC's loans and deposits, assesses investment opportunities and reviews the structure of assets and liabilities.
+Among other discussions, ALCO surveys the interest rate environment, adjusts the interest rates for RBC's loans and deposits, assesses investment opportunities and reviews the structure of assets and liabilities.

-RSBC also has specialized units that help monitor market and regulatory developments pertinent to interest rates and liquidity position, as well as prepare cash position reports as needed.
+RBC also has specialized units that help monitor market and regulatory developments pertinent to interest rates and liquidity position, as well as prepare cash position reports as needed to measure the liquidity and reserves position of RBC.

-RSBC also uses the repricing gap report.
-The repricing gap report is a tool used by RSBC for measuring market risk arising from non-trading portfolios.
+RBC also uses the repricing gap report.
+The repricing gap report is a tool used by RBC for measuring market risk arising from non-trading portfolios.
 Although available contractual repricing dates are generally used for putting instruments into time bands, contractual maturity dates (e.g., for fixed rate instruments) or expected liquidation periods often based on historical data are used alternatively.
 The repricing gap per time band is computed by getting the difference between the inflows and outflows within the time band.
-A positive repricing gap implies that RSBC's net interest income could decline if interest rates decrease upon repricing.
-A negative repricing gap implies that RSBC's net interest income could decline if interest rates increase upon repricing.
+A positive repricing gap implies that RBC's net interest income could decline if interest rates decrease upon repricing.
+A negative repricing gap implies that RBC's net interest income could decline if interest rates increase upon repricing.
 Although such gaps are a normal part of the business, a significant change may bring significant interest rate risk.
 To help control interest rate risk arising from repricing gaps, maximum repricing gap targets are set for time bands up to one year.